About us

 Secondary

-Within our Secondary Department, the Conductive Education ethos is embedded across all aspects of the school day and is designed to ensure all students are:
+Within our Secondary Department, the ethos of Conductive Education is embedded across all aspects of the school day.
+Our approach is designed to ensure that all students are:

-- Empowered to be independent thinkers with the confidence to share their views
+• Empowered to become independent thinkers with the confidence to share their views

-Our skilled transdisciplinary team, high staffing ratio and rich, individualised learning environment ensures a dynamic approach to learning which unlocks individual potential.
+With a skilled trans-disciplinary team, high staff-to-student ratios, and a rich, individualised learning environment, we provide a dynamic approach that unlocks each student’s potential.

-Our integrated curriculum is personalised to ensure the potential of individual students is maximised and they develop independence and problem solving in the key areas of communication, physical ability, cognition, emotional and mental wellbeing
+Our integrated curriculum is personalised to maximise individual progress, supporting students to develop independence and problem-solving skills in key areas such as communication, physical ability, cognition, and emotional and mental wellbeing.

 Sixth Form